You will know the truth and the truth will set you free

 In many ways, that encounter with God’s angel also left me a changed person, just as Old Testament Jacob, who wrestled with God that night at the Jabbok and limped after the angel left him at daybreak.
 The Spirit Filled Bible explains Jacob’s encounter with God at the Jabbok as follows, “Jacob’s limp symbolizes that character transformation costs God’s people in terms of ego death… Personal character transformation is an important element of Jacob’s encounter with the angel.”

 Regardless of the tendency among traditional church denominations to deny the manifestation and even the existence of angels (and demons,) it remains a Scriptural, as well as a practical reality that holy angels do appear, speak, and propel many of the thoughts and actions of human beings.

 DO ANGELS PROCREATE IN HEAVEN?

-No, Jesus discussion in Mt.
-12:25 centred on the question whether husband and wife will continue their marriage covenant in heaven.
-Jesus refuted this notion, because born again human spirits will be LIKE angels, who "NEITHER marry, [to have sexual relations and multiply,] NOR are given in marriage, [are united by marriage covenant,]" because neither angels nor departed human spirits procreate in heaven!
+“You must read the Bible,” was my reply.
+In Mark 12:25, Jesus did not say that angels are male and female and multiply themselves.
+Jesus’ discussion in Mt.
+12:25 answered the question whether husband and wife will continue their marriage covenant in heaven.
+Jesus refuted this belief, because born again human spirits will be “like” angels, who "neither marry, nor are given in marriage," because neither angels nor departed human spirits procreate in heaven!
 Jesus did not say that born again believers will become angels in heaven.
-He said they will become LIKE angels, therefore they will have no need of a marriage covenant!
+He said they will become “like” supernatural angels in heaven.
+Therefore, they will not marry or have any need of a marriage partner!